Lithill/Brain-Worms/README.md

 ### Colour scheme

-The website uses a palette of pastel colours that also lends themselves to pop-art.
+The website uses a palette of pastel colours that lends itself to pop-art.
 This was chosen as a counterweight to the creepiness of the theme.

 ![Colour Scheme](assets/images/readme/colour-palette.webp)